-By Sanjeev Patel, CYT 500
+By Sanjeev Patel, CYT 500, and Kimaya Singh

 As a result, symptoms of this disorder can be long-lasting and debilitating.
 Without immediate diagnosis and treatment, PTSD becomes even more complicated and often contributes to other conditions, such as alcoholism, depression, or drug abuse.
-Proper medication and counseling are invaluable; however, retraining the brain can be a life-long process.
+Proper medication and counseling are invaluable; however, brain retraining can be lifelong.

 From battered spouses to traumatized veterans, sufferers of PTSD are turning to yoga for help, and they are finding that it works in several ways:

 1. Increases levels of GABA, an inhibitory neurotransmitter that has a calming effect on the body